-The memory of Mariam prompts a revisit on breast cancer.
+The memory of Mariam prompts a revisit to breast cancer.
 The idea is to identify 10 true facts about breast cancer.
 These facts are based on several research findings amidst conflicting reports and controversies.

 Breast Cancer Is Not A Death Sentence

 There are no single or combined factors that can automatically inflict you with breast cancer.
 Though multiple factors place you at risk of developing the disease, some seem to increase your risk only marginally.
 These include smoking and excessive drinking.
-Others are early menstruating before age 12 and continuing after 50, and carrying first full-term pregnancy after age 30.
+Others are early menstruating before age 12 and continuing after 50, and carrying their first full-term pregnancy after age 30.

 If you have some of these, the upsurge in risk can be significant.
 This having been said, an inherited risk factor doesn’t mean you are going to get breast cancer.
 However, there are very strong risk indicators in situations where there are abnormalities in breast cancer genes BRCA1 and BRCA2.
-Even at that 20% to 60% of women with these inherited abnormalities will not develop breast cancer.
+Even 20% to 60% of women with these inherited abnormalities will not develop breast cancer.
 It is reassuring to know breast cancer recovery is one of the true facts about breast cancer.